 Five core values guide the people of Dominion Energy: Safety, Ethics, Excellence, Embrace Change and One Dominion Energy — our term for teamwork.
 These values define who we are.
-They form the basis of our company culture, set the course for our actions, align our culture and strategy, and create and create the environment for long-term success.
+They form the basis of our company culture, set the course for our actions, align our culture and strategy, and create the environment for long-term success.

 We reinforce these values through management tone and oversight that start at the top.
 New employees learn them on day one.
 They are continually modeled and reinforced throughout the company and throughout everyone’s career.
-For example, we begin all meetings with a safety message; our employees coach one another other on safe work habits and are subject to a safety-based incentive compensation metric.
+For example, we begin all meetings with a safety message; our employees coach one another on safe work habits and are subject to a safety-based incentive compensation metric.

 In 2018, Dominion Energy added the new core value of Embrace Change.
 This formalized a tradition of evolution and growth established by our corporate ancestors, who dug canals and made ice before moving into new lines of business.
 We have been evolving ever since.
 Adopting Embrace Change as one of our core values recognizes this part of our culture and reinforces the importance of innovation to everyone at Dominion Energy.